coryo12345/sermon-analyzer/README.md

     - 1. email confirmation (acct managerment)
     - 2. password reset
 * create docker env
+    - Need to figure out routing issue with SPA in static directory
+    - APP Url is not being set correctly in production mode
+    - It seems i cant turn off the "hide controls" setting? - I'll need to be able to to set oauth secrets.
+Or make envs for it
 * deploy to fly.io
     - Need to follow instructions for rate limiting